HISTORIAN, ARCHIVIST AND APPRAISER

 — ERNEST BORGNINE

 Anthony Slide remains active as the country’s leading appraiser of entertainment-related memorabilia and other material.
-Director Ridley Scott continues as one of his ongoing clients, and in recent years, Anthony Slide has counted among his other clients the widow of Sonny Bono, the Dennis Hopper Trust, the estate of Kirk Kerkorian, the estate of Robert Osborne, the son of Rosalind Russell, the University of Michigan, the estate of director/cinematographer Haskell Wexler, and the estate of cinematographer Vilmos Zsigmond.
+Director Ridley Scott has continued as one of his ongoing clients, and in recent years, Anthony Slide has counted among his other clients the widow of Sonny Bono, the Dennis Hopper Trust, the estate of Kirk Kerkorian, the estate of Robert Osborne, the son of Rosalind Russell, the University of Michigan, the estate of director/cinematographer Haskell Wexler, and the estate of cinematographer Vilmos Zsigmond.
 In mid through late 2019, Anthony Slide appraised the memorabilia of Gary Cooper, on behalf of his daughter; the papers of Josef von Sternberg, on behalf of his son; and all the paperwork relating to what is possibly the most famous unfinished film in the world, Jerry Lewis’ The Day the Clown Cried, on behalf of his son.
 One fascinating item appraised in the spring of 2020 was a ledger for the legendary Apollo Theatre, listing all acts that played there, all films that screened there, and much more, from 1934 through 1977.
 Unique in terms of its reference value, the ledger is also unique in terms of its financial worth.
 In late 2020, Anthony Slide appraised the estates of comedian Carl Reiner and actor Kirk Douglas.
 In 2021 and 2022, clients have included the Bank of America, actresses Jamie Lee Curtis (valuing her scripts and collection of clapper boards) and Laura Dern, legendary entertainer Donny Osmond, the Dino De Laurentiis Company, and the estate of director Joel Schumacher.
 In 2023, clients included the estate of director Curtis Hanson and producer Gale Anne Hurd and the widow of legendary art director, Harry Horner.
 Confidentiality agreements prevent identification of many of Anthony Slide’s more prominent clients.
 Among the material that he routinely appraises are personal papers, correspondence, scripts, books, photographs, equipment, posters and lobby cards, autographs, films (including copyright), publicity and promotional items, costume designs, artwork, set designs, recordings, and awards (including Oscars and Emmys).